westb2/parflow/installer/README.md

 `python3 YOUR_FAVORITE_MODEL.py`

 provided you haven't done anything weird with your python environments (see IMPORTANT NOTE ON PFTOOLS AND CONDA/VIRTUALENV for more details).
 I would recommend you run the line

+If you would like to test this you can navigate into installation/cmake_build/test/python and run `ctest`.
+You should see 16 test failing, all of which are because the tests themselves run into permission problems trying to read input files (not sure how this happened).
+Right now the tcl tests all fail because TCL cant find the environment variables that were set.
+Might be a new macs switching to ~/.zprofile thing or something.
+Also not sure why this is happening.
+But they run correctly minus this if you want to hand pass those variables to tcl.
+All of the other test types pass.

 Lastly, we have added the script